The Alan Young Show: Personnel

 Ralph Levy and Dick Linkroum produced and directed, and Joe Connolly and Bob Mosher produced and wrote for the program.
 Alan Dinehart and Edward Bernds also directed.
 Other writers included Young, Leo Solomon, Dave Schwartz, Nate Monaster, and Stanley Shapiro.

 Critical response

+A review of the first three CBS episodes in The New York Times said that Young "had some excellent sketches" in the first two, "But on the third show, when his writers let him down, Mr. Young was at very loose ends ..."
+The review complimented Young's "sense of timing in the delivery of his lines" but added that his "dependence on the script is also evident in his repetitive opening monologues, which are apt to seem forced."
+The production, props, and settings received compliments.

 A review of the program's September 28, 1950, episode in the trade publication Billboard called Young "one of the most original performers in video".
-However, the reviewer questioned questioned the use of two long skits when Young's work came across better in shorter segments.
+However, the reviewer questioned the use of two long skits when Young's work came across better in shorter segments.